 - Scale: Sub-regions (e.g. municipalities, transportation corridors/counties) are the most effective scale for hydrogen implementation

 - Countries ahead of Canada on hydrogen implementation are focussing on sub-regions as the critical implementation scale (e.g. industrial clusters, hydrogen valleys, hydrogen corridors)

-- Fastest way to accelerate progress: Create economically self-sustaining hydrogen economies (hydrogen nodes) at the sub-regional scale as quickly as possible
+- Fastest way to accelerate progress: Create economically self-sustaining hydrogen economies (hydrogen HUBs) at the sub-regional scale as quickly as possible

 - Focus strategic effort and funding in hubs across Canada that have provided evidence of their ability to produce low cost, low or zero-carbon hydrogen, and connect it to viable, ongoing demand for that hydrogen as a zero-emission fuel and/or industrial feedstock.
 As these hubs develop, they can be connected, creating larger regional and eventually a pan-Canadian hydrogen economy